MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/connect-app-database/azure-portal-connect-database-04.md

 1. Click `OK` to close the dialog, and then click `Save` at the top of the configuration screen.

 Your app can now connect to the SQL database.
-However, we still need to generate the schema for our data using Entity Framework Core, so let's do that next.
+Next let's generate the schema for our data using Entity Framework Core.